 Make it Private price is based on Land Cost only, and a guarantee of the specified number of guests in double occupancy.
 For groups smaller than the numbers shown, or those requiring single occupancy, we reserve the right to adjust the per person price.
 Additionally, some trips have minimum group sizes.
 Please call 1-800-941-8010 for details.

 Boundless Journeys' trips are designed for energetic and flexible individuals who like to be active and have a spirit of adventure and a positive attitude.
-Scotland: Highlands & Islands Hiking is rated 2+, easy to moderate, on a scale of 1-5 (with 5 being the most strenuous).
-We design our "Easy to Moderate" walking journeys to be enjoyed by regular hikers.
+Scotland: Highlands & Islands Hiking is rated 3, moderate, on a scale of 1-5 (with 5 being the most strenuous).
 The hikes will be conducted at a leisurely pace, but average 4-7 hours per day on a full day of hiking.
 They are a mixture of hikes along coastal and loch paths, and through barren mountains and heather fields.
 Some days are planned as half-day hikes, and these are a bit easier.

 The terrain in the Highlands is mountainous and rugged, and there are typically daily ascents and descents of up to 1,500 feet.
 Scotland has excellent walking paths, but not all trails have level footing.
 You may encounter roots, rocks, mud, and loose gravel.
 It is important that you are in generally fit aerobic shape.
 Our guides will select hikes that they feel will be enjoyable and appropriate for the ability level of the group.
 There are a wide variety of hikes available in each location, making it easy for our guides to pick the perfect outing each day.